fc9734ygn/oddspot-app/README.md

    content `MAPS_API_KEY=your-google-maps-api-key`.
 4. Add `MAPS_API_KEY=DEFAULT_API_KEY` line to your `local.properties` file (project root directory).
 5. Build the app for Android or iOS following regular KMP project build procedures.

-## DISCLAIMER:
-The iOS project isn't building right now as I've made some changes to the map implementation that needs to be updated in the iosMain directory.
-But as of right now, I have no access to a macOS machine to update and build the project.

 Last update: 2024-06-25